 The Sumerians in southern Mesopotamia developed a logophonetic language in the mid fourth millennium BCE in which the sign of the word signified its meaning and its sound.
 Sumerian is a language isolate unrelated to any other language including Semitic.
 During the third millennium BCE the Akkadians in northern Mesopotamia developed the earliest Semitic language.
 In their contacts with the Sumerians in the south they adopted the use of cuneiform while engaging in intimate linguistic and cultural contacts.
 Consequently, the Sumerian and Akkadian concepts of deity became closely allied.
 For instance, the Sumerian concept of deity or powers of a deity developed from the rosette to the cuneiform "DINGIR."
 In Akkadian this concept of deity became , ’il and ’ilu, which is cognate with the Northwest Semitic ’ēl and Arabic ’Ilāh.
 [According to modern convention, small capitals identify a Sumerian cuneiform sign, while the Akkadian phonemic value of a sign in a given context is given in lower case italics.
 For purposes of clarification in this text all Akkadian words will also be underlined to distinguish their phonemic values from those of other languages.]
 In Sumerian, "DINGIR" could have the force of an unspoken determinant to specify the meaning of the following word.
 Thus, Sumerian is conventionally transliterated as a superscript "D" as in DInanna.
 Akkadian is transliterated acrophonically in which the components of the word stand for its sound as in the Semitic ’il (’el) and not for its logographic meaning (Labat and Malbran-Labat 1988: 48-49).

 In translating these two words for deity (DINGIR and ’il, ’ilu), it is important to clarify that they do not have the meaning of the Judeo-Christian "God" as "The One object of supreme adoration; the Creator and Ruler of the Universe" (OED 1989, meaning II).
-Rather, they are closer to the Indo-European concept of "god" defined by the Oxford English Dictionary as "An image or other artificial or natural object (as a pillar, a tree, a brute animal) which is worshipped, either as the symbol of an unseen divinity, as supposed to be animated by his indwelling presence, or as itself possessing some kind of divine consciousness and supernatural powers; an idol" (OED 2012, meaning 2).
+Rather, they are closer to the Indo-European concept of "god" as defined by the Oxford English Dictionary as "An image or other artificial or natural object (as a pillar, a tree, a brute animal) which is worshipped, either as the symbol of an unseen divinity, as supposed to be animated by his indwelling presence, or as itself possessing some kind of divine consciousness and supernatural powers; an idol" (OED 2012, meaning 2).
 The Indo-European etymology derives "deity" from the Latin "dea" ("goddess") and "deus" ("god"), which derive from the Sanskrit "deva" ("god") and "devi" ("goddess").

 Now we are in a position to explore the concept of a certain kind of DINGIR and ’il, ’ilu, one made of stone.
 An Old Babylonian juridical text from the Larsa area indicated that "the weapon of the stone deity" witnessed an oath: giš TUKUL ša dAb-nu-um (Charpin 1980:243, Nos 58a:23-24).
 The significant part of this text is that the deity is made of stone and that it witnessed an oath.
 In other words it was animate.
 The following deity indicated by its horned headdress and anthropomorphioc visage is also made of stone and probably was an apotropaic deity protecting the entrance to the Tell Brak temple it guarded.
 Furthermore, the iconography of the rhombic-shaped eyes are very similar to those of the so-called "eye-idols."